 Beyond the basics — electronics, fluorescents, pallets, batteries, etc…

 Your workplace may be able to recycle items not accepted in the basic recycling program including, but not limited to, electronics, fluorescent light bulbs, wood pallets, rigid plastics that are not accepted in the mixed recycling program, plastic film/bags, and batteries.
-Contact a county recycling specialist to help identify recycling options for these materials or locate a recycling drop-off location using Metro's Find a Recycler webpage.
+Contact a county recycling specialist to help identify recycling options for these materials or locate a recycling drop-off location using our What to Recycle and Where lookup tool.

 Check out the Recycle at Work Business Bulletin archive to learn more about the steps local businesses have taken to reduce waste beyond recycling paper, metal and plastic containers.